What's a romance?

 About this Site

-The links on this site do provide me with a small kickback from the Amazon Affiliates links program.
+The links to books on this site do provide me with a small kickback from the Amazon Affiliates links program.

 The only thing I get if you buy something from the Ripped Bodice or Love's Sweet Arrow is the extreme joy of knowing I've introduced new readers to amazing romance-only bookstores.